stefvasi/fdsm.github.io/_posts/2024-12-17-SpaceOdyssey.md

 image: space-odyssey-b.jpg
 ---

-17.12.24 > Performance with Nicola Privato at Space Odyssey, in Reykjavik.
+17.12.24 > Performance with <a href="https://nicolaprivato.com/">Nicola Privato</a> at Space Odyssey, in Reykjavik.
 Two solo performances with <a href="https://iil.is/research/stacco">Stacco</a> and Electromagnetic Field inductors, and a duet featuring text-to-audio prompting with StableAudio.

 <br>
 <br>